slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Extracting multiple fasta sequences from a single gbk file.md

 * ```[]``` : The empty brackets represent an empty list literal.
 By assigning it to the variable gene_sequences, you create an empty list that can be used to store gene sequences or any other relevant information.

 After executing this code, you have a list named gene_sequences that does not contain any elements.
 You can subsequently populate this list by adding gene sequences or any other desired data to it.

+### Loop through each gene feature in the GenBank file

 ```python
 for gene in allgenes: